 Sam Haywood has performed to critical acclaim in many of the world’s major concert halls.
-The Washington Post hailed his ‘dazzling, evocative playing’ and ‘lyrical sensitivity’ and the New York Times his ‘’passionate flair and sparkling clarity’.
+The Washington Post hailed his ‘dazzling, evocative playing’ and ‘lyrical sensitivity’ and the New York Times his ‘passionate flair and sparkling clarity’.
 He embraces a wide spectrum of the piano repertoire and is equally at home as a soloist, chamber musician or with accompanying Lieder.
-He has had a regular duo partnership with Joshua Bell since 2010 and also often performs with cellist Steven Isserlis.
+He has had a regular duo partnership with Joshua Bell since 2010 and often performs with cellist Steven Isserlis.

 In 2013 Haywood co-founded Solent Music Festival in UK.
 The annual Lymington-based festival features highly varied programmes by internationally-renowned artists with projects in the local community.
 Artists have included the Bournemouth Symphony Orchestra, Alina Ibragimova, Mark Padmore and the Endellion Quartet.

 He was mentored by David Hartigan, Paul Badura-Skoda and Maria Curcio.
 Following his early success in the BBC Young Musician of the Year competition, the Royal Philharmonic Society awarded him the Julius Isserlis Scholarship.
-He studied both at the Universität für Musik und darstellende Kunst in Vienna and at the Royal Academy of Music in London, of which he is an associate (ARAM).
+He studied both at the Universität für Musik und darstellende Kunst in Vienna and at the Royal Academy of Music in London, of which he is an Associate (ARAM).

-Other passions include literature, physics, natural history, technology, magic, fountain pens and table tennis.
+His other passions include literature, physics, natural history, technology, magic, fountain pens and table tennis.